2024

 Boston

-Developed for an architect in Boston, the design responds to the panoramic urban view by exploring the relationship between contemporary city forms and ancient ruins.
+Developed for a Boston downtown apartment, the design responds to the panoramic urban view by exploring the relationship between contemporary city forms and ancient ruins.

 Sophisticated kitchen and dining space with a carved travertine table and sculptural wood base.
 Dark wood chairs by Minjae Kim contrast with pale wood floors.
 Backdrop includes built-in stone counters and open shelving with tinted mirror backsplash. {horizontal}